 Photos: Courtesy of the Tel Aviv Municipality/Kfir Sivan, Kfir Bolotin, Yossi Keret

-Showing at the Cameri Theater, the Macbeth tells the story at »
+Showing at the Cameri Theater, these two historical plays of »

 Yom Kippur in Tel Aviv Yom Kippur, the Day of »